syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### reportPrint
 {:#events:reportPrint}

-Fires during report print action done in report.If you want to perform any operation when a report print action is performed, you can make use of the ReportPrint event.
+Fires when the report print action is performed in the report.
+To perform any operation during the report print action, use the ReportPrint event.

 <table class="params">
 <thead>